blueCFD/lagrangianExtraFunctionObjects/README.md

 was brought to you by Bruno Santos (wyldckat@github working at [FSD blueCAPE Lda](http://www.bluecape.com.pt) - [and FS Dynamics company](http://www.fsdynamics.se)).

+Contributions are accepted and respective contributors are also added to the README files associated to each branch.

 For problems with this library, please report it here: https://github.com/blueCFD/lagrangianExtraFunctionObjects/issues